cx-prog-lang/.github/features/method_call.md

 # Method Call Operator

-This feature introduces a new operator called a _method call operator_ that calls a structure's function pointer member with a reference to the structure instance as the 0th argument.
+This feature introduces a new operator, _method call operator_, that calls a structure's function pointer member, function member, or function alias member with the 0th argument of a reference to the structure instance.

 ## Syntax